specificlanguage/wiki.civmc.net/pages/plugins/unique/index.md

 [Finale](./finale) - PVP Tweaks, important to know for those inclined to conflict.

+[PvP Server](./pvpserver) - CivMC's PvP server, where players can practice all their combat skills

 [JukeAlert](./jukealert) - Surveillance, get to know how to track thieves,griefers and other villains. or learn how to avoid being seen.

 [Bastions](./bastions) - A late game field of protection and control around your city, or military infrastructure.